deargen/Pocket2Mol_RL_public/README.md

 Public repository of the paper <Fine-tuning Pocket-conditioned 3D Molecule Generation via Reinforcment Learning>

 # License
-This work © 2024 by (redacted for blind peer review) is licensed under [CC BY-NC-SA 4.0](http://creativecommons.org/licenses/by-nc-sa/4.0/?ref=chooser-v1).
+This work © 2024 by Deargen Inc. is licensed under [CC BY-NC-SA 4.0](http://creativecommons.org/licenses/by-nc-sa/4.0/?ref=chooser-v1).
 Please keep the `LICENSE` file and the current section of `README.md` as they are.

 Note that a provisional patent is under review, which potentially limits the patentability of related ideas.